What is mortgage protection insurance?

 Do you need mortgage protection insurance?

-Mortgage protection insurance, or MPI, is not mandatory, although it is often confused with private mortgage insurance, or PMI, which in some cases is mandatory.
+Mortgage protection insurance is not mandatory.
+It is often confused with private mortgage insurance, or PMI, which in some cases is mandatory.

 If your down payment is less than 20% your lender may require you to take out PMI, which offers the lender protection if you default on your loan.